weavermike012/meterpreter/README.md

 # open another terminal create a readme.txt to upload to windows computer in meterpreter #

 ┌──(root💀kali)-[/g]
-└─# nano readme.txt  <-- paste in the msfbanner that launched at the beginning
+└─# nano readme.txt  <-- paste in the msfbanner that launched at the beginning, (I used a cow and ninja)

 # Go back to meterpreter #